collectiveacuity/pocketLab/docs/commands.md

-  --java STRING        path to folder with Java Procfile --ruby STRING        path to folder with Ruby Procfile --node STRING        path to folder with package.json
+  --java STRING        path to folder with Java Procfile --ruby STRING        path to folder with Ruby Procfile --node STRING        path to folder with package.json --jingo STRING       path to folder with jingo Procfile
 ```